drewjayadams/how-to-data/SESSIONS/UIS_2024/Sheets cheat sheet.md

 # Sheets in a hurry
-Need a quickcheat sheet to remember some basic Google Sheets stuff?
-Here you go.
 Almost everything here works either identically in Microsoft Excel, LibreOffice Calc and OpenOffice Calc (or nearly identically), so this can also serve as a guide to basically any spreadsheet software.
+As with all cmputer sciencce and all data journalism: it's about tinkering and learning as you go.
+If you don't know how to do something, ask a friend or Google it.
+You'll notice I say 'Google it' a lot here.
+It's not meant to be dismissive!
+Googling it is literally how the pro's do it.
+Figuring it out as you go is how everyone learns in the real world.

+That said, it can be nice to have a reference sheet for the basics.
+Hopefully this helps on that front.

 ## General UI stuff
 + **Drag to duplicate.** To copy a formula across multiple cells, drag from the bottom right corner.
 This will copy any cells referenced in that formula _relative to the position of the original cell_.